icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 instructions than this would result in catastrophic failure.

-The main RAM was—for its time—impressively large, and was able to hold 10 million CONS cells to be used by the Lambda-Man AI in the heap.
-Again, trying to allocate memory over this limit resulted in an error, probably results in catastrophic failure.
+The main RAM was—for its time—impressively large, and was able to hold 10 million CONS cells to be used by the Lambda-Man AI.
+The three stacks and the heap shared the RAM space.
+The data stack used one CONS cell for every two data values.
+The control stack used one CONS cell per entry.
+Each environment frame used one CONS cell plus half of the frame size (rounded down).
+Again, trying to allocate memory over this limit resulted in an error, which probably lead to catastrophic failure.

 The program for Lambda-Man´s AI was limited to 1048576 instructions.